Rebecca Adlington rules out competing at 2016 Olympics in Rio

 Double Beijing Olympic champion Rebecca Adlington has said she will not compete at Rio in 2016.

 And the 23-year-old is still pondering whether to compete in the Commonwealth Games in Glasgow in two years' time.

 "Rio is out of reach.
 I'll be 27 then, and swimming, especially for distance swimmers, is a young person's game," Adlington told the Mail on Sunday.

 However, her mother Kay and her agent said Adlington has not made a final decision about competing in Brazil.

-She won bronze in both events at London 2012, where she was beaten by 15-year-old American Katie Ledecky in the 800m freestyle.
+She at London 2012, where she was beaten by 15-year-old American Katie Ledecky in the 800m freestyle.